jakubcovam/Amalie-interpolation-shiny/README.md

 ---

-The input data are available upon request at `jakubcovam@fzp.czu.cz`.
+The input data are not part of this repository.

 ---